mgijsberti/styleguide-kss-phantomcss/README.md

 ```shell
 grunt verify:compare
 ```

-In the report, check that the new buttons have the intended result.
 Now the report does not show any selectors.
-The forms and buttons are correct.
+The buttons have the same font-size of 14px again, and PhantomCss reports no differences with the baseline.
+So, the forms and buttons are correct, and the report does not report any differences.

 ## How to apply the PhantomCss verification process to your styleguide